 Primary research is research collected directly from the research subject/area, by the researcher.
 It usually involves the researcher going into the market place (field) to find the information they are looking for.
 If the researcher does not go into the field they may send or place something into the field to record information for them.

 Secondary research involves looking at published documents and can be carried out from the researcher's desk/computer.
 Secondary research will provide the results of research carried out by other people.
-Click here for further information about secondary research.
+If you would like further information about secondary research look at our Secondary Research article.

 Primary Data Collection Methods